MSRConnections/Azure-training-course/Content/Storage/StorageHOL.md

 	.\renameblob.ps1 images Desktop_Cortana_Pillar3.jpg Cortana.jpg resources/Desktop_Cortana_Pillar3.jpg
 	</pre>

 1. Return to the [Azure Portal](https://portal.azure.com/), open the "images" container, and confirm that the blob named Desktop\_Cortana\_Pillar3.jpg was renamed to Cortana.jpg.
-(If the blade showing the contents of the "images" container is still open in the portal, you will need to click the blade's **Refresh** button to see the change.)
+(If the blade showing the contents of the "images" container was left open, you will need to click **Refresh** button to see the change.)

     ![The renamed blob](images/pp-renamed-blob.png)